longitachi/ZLPhotoBrowser/README.md

 - [x] Image/Gif/LivePhoto/Video.
 - [x] Customize the maximum number of previews or selection, the maximum and minimum optional duration of the video.
 - [x] Customize the number of columns displayed in each row.
-- [x] Image editor (Draw/Crop/Image sticker/Text sticker/Mosaic/Filter), (Draw color can be customized; Crop ratio can be customized; Filter effect can be customized; You can choose the editing tool you want).
+- [x] Image editor (Draw/Crop/Image sticker/Text sticker/Mosaic/Filter/Adjust(Brightness, Contrast and Saturation)), (Draw color can be customized; Crop ratio can be customized; Filter effect can be customized; You can choose the editing tool you want).
 - [x] Video editor.
 - [x] Custom camera.
 - [x] Multi-language.